 Of course, spatial marine protection is not only about designating MPAs on paper, but also about implementing them effectively for the longer term.
 As the process advances, we will be looking into forms of engagement by the tourism industry and their customers.
 For instance, financial contributions to research and conservation initiatives, and participation in “citizen science” projects are some of the other ways in which tourism can contribute to marine protection in the Southern Ocean.

 - How could your example be transferred to another protected area and how could your experience be shared with others?

 This example relates to the Antarctic region, which is characterised by a relatively pristine environment and a unique legal and governance regime.
 Various international treaties deriving from the 1959 Antarctic Treaty prioritise scientific research, international cooperation, environmental protection and the conservation of marine living resources.
 These distinct characteristics influence the type of tourism that takes place in Antarctica and the kind of tourists that are attracted to the region.

 While the context of Antarctica is quite unique, I think that the basic elements of this example could be transferred to other locations where tourism takes place in marine and coastal environments.
 This requires tour operators to be committed to the area where they operate for the long run, and to have a vision where environmental protection features highly.

 Marine protected areas are needed everywhere, and the example of Antarctica could be replicated where tour operators (and eventually their customers) are willing and able to promote marine protection politically, practically, and in other ways.

-LT&C will on a regular base inform about specific positive activities of tour operators and related progress in completing the ring of MPAs around Antarctic.
+LT&C will on a regular base inform about specific positive activities of tour operators and related progress in completing the ring of MPAs around the Antarctic.

-This LT&C-Example is authored and coordinated by Dr. Ricardo Roura.
+This LT&C-Example is authored and coordinated by Dr Ricardo Roura.
 For more information contact him and explore the websites of the Antarctic and Southern Oceans Coalition, the Antarctic Oceans Alliance and CCAMLR